 Students are paired with roommates when applicable based on their responses to a housing questionnaire.
-Assignments are made without respect to color, race, religion, creed, national or ethnic origin or handicap.
+Assignments are made without regard to race, religion, national origin, sexual orientation, or disability.

 RESIDENCE RULES, POLICIES AND GUIDELINES

 Students must pay a housing deposit and sign a contract to live in the residence hall.
 Students must abide by both the student code of conduct and the resident rules, policies and guidelines.